jamjar919/dynamic-coattention-networks/README.md

 https://arxiv.org/pdf/1611.01604.pdf

+## Results
+Our best model achieved an F1 of 73.5\% and EM of 63.4\% after 9 epochs, compared to the paper's F1 of 75.6\% and EM of 65.4\%.

 ## Running the program
 ### Config
 The file located at `network/config.py` supplies the config for most aspects of the model.
 A sample is attached below.